breezy-team/breezy/doc/developers/btree_index_request_expansion.rst

    when a layer has "recently split", so we may want to revisit this.

 3. Part (2) hints that when reading the root node, we never request any other nodes, as the root is always a layer-unto-itself.
+The only exception is when all pages could fit in a single width request.

+4. When expanding, add nodes that are "next" to the node in question, which have not been read yet.